Sanrax/flashcart-guides/docs/tutorials/emulators-pico.md

         1. Place the SD card back into your cart, and boot into Pico-Launcher.

-        1. To play GBA games, navigate to `/ROMs/GBA`, then select a GBA ROM to play.
+        1. To play GBA games, navigate to `/ROMs/GBA`, then select a GBA ROM.

     === "GBARunner3"